 Video Kiosk allows you to set the screen orientation for just the media playback screen.
 The other views, such as settings, are not affected.
 The supported orientations are: Default (set by the device manufacturer), Landscape, Portrait, Reverse Landscape, Reverse Portrait.
 To change the screen orientation, go to Video Kiosk Settings > View Options.
 (To change all the view orientations, use the device System Settings)

-- More Image Handling Options..
-Video Kiosk provides settings for handling images, such as:Image View Scale Type, Image resizing, JPG dithering, and Controlling max megapixels.
+- More Image Handling Options.
+Video Kiosk provides settings for handling images, such as:Image View Scale Type including the Ken Burns effect, Image resizing, JPG dithering, Controlling max megapixels, using the EXIF Orientation META data to control image rotation and displaying image title or filename.
 To change the image settings, go to Video Kiosk Settings > View Options.

 Overlays and Backgrounds